l4nos/tenant-buckets-vapor/README.md

 ## Credits

 This is a modified version of the vidwanco/tenant-buckets package, changed to run on Laravel Vapor.
-A simple fix applied for correctly inject the AWS credentials.
+A simple fix applied for correctly inject the AWS credentials in-line with Vapor requirements.

-## Install

 ## Concept